jebowe3/DH-Mapping/README.md

 **Figure 24**.
 Export all of the Sherlock points.

 ### Step 2: Add the Sherlock GeoJSON to a Web Map Using Atom
 Now we are ready to open our "leaflet-map" folder and do some minor editing in Atom.
+Open the repository that you downloaded to your desktop.
+Locate the folder called "leaflet-map."
+Drag and drop this entire folder over the green Atom icon on your desktop.
+This should open all of the web map components within an Atom text edit session.